-In PD for example, a multidisciplinary research team with our participation in the area C2 of the CMPB examines the role of -synuclein aggregation for dopaminergic dysfunction and cell death and characterizes other disease related proteins in order to develop new neuroprotective strategies.
-To that end we use AAV viral gene transfer to express different disease-associated and design mutants of - synuclein in the nigrostriatal system of rodents.
-Using this technology we also developed a novel model of PD based on RNA-interference mediated depletion of anti-oxidant defense mechanisms, demonstrating several features of idiopathic PD such as selective degeneration of DA neurons, progressive aggregate formation and inflammation.
-A similar approach is also used to develop new gene therapy strategies using viral vectors for delivery of neuroprotective factors to specific neurons or glial cells in various species.
+In PD for example, a multidisciplinary research team with our participation in the area C2 of the CMPB examines the role of a-synuclein aggregation for dopaminergic dysfunction and cell death and characterizes other disease related proteins in order to develop new neuroprotective strategies.
+To that end we use AAV viral gene transfer to express different disease-associated and design mutants of a-synuclein in the nigrostriatal system of rodents.

 In the recent years it became also clear that axonal and neuronal loss do not only occur in classical neurodegenerative disorders but also in immune-mediated diseases like MS. To study this issue in more detail we have developed a model system of MS in rodents that reproducibly leads to optic neuritis, one of the most common early manifestations of MS. To monitor disease course we have established electrophysiological measurements like visually evoked potentials (VEP), electroretinogramm (ERG) and optical coherence tomography (OCT) that allow us to correlate onset, course and outcome of disease with and without therapy with histomorphological and molecular analyses.
-The aim is to describe in detail the molecular pathophysiology that leads to axonal and neuronal loss and to develop new therapeutic strategies, some of which have already been translated into proof of concept studies in human patients
+The aim is to describe in detail the molecular pathophysiology that leads to axonal and neuronal loss and to develop new therapeutic strategies, some of which have already been translated into proof of concept studies in human patients.